Giovanni Zurolo

-Biography
+Family background

-He was a member of the noble Zurolo family or Zurlo family.
-Giovanni Zurolo, Count of Zurolo was the second-born son of Bernardo Zurolo and Antonella Caracciolo, from whom he inherited the Terra d'Angri, Roccapiemonte and other fiefdoms of the Kingdom.
+A member of the noble House of Zurolo (or Zurlo), Giovanni Zurolo, Count of Zurolo, was the second-born son of Bernardo Zurolo and Antonella Caracciolo, from whom he inherited the Terra d'Angri, Roccapiemonte and other fiefdoms of the Kingdom.
 He had brothers and sisters, among whom are recorded: Biancamano known as Blanca, Francesco, Salvatore known as Russillo and Emilia.